Florida's Outmigration Crushes Naples' Housing Market in 2025

-Florida’s real estate market has been very active in recent years, but things are changing.
+Florida’s real estate market has been quite active in recent years.
+However, things are changing.
 More people are leaving Florida than expected, and this shift is starting to affect local housing markets.
-Naples, a city known for its luxury lifestyle and strong real estate market, is among those impacted.
+Naples, a city renowned for its luxurious lifestyle and vibrant real estate market, is among those affected.

 Florida's Changing Migration Trends

-Historically, Florida has been one of the fastest-growing states in the U.S., driven by retirees, remote workers, and those seeking a lower tax burden.
-However, according to the latest 2025 U.S. Census migration report, Florida experienced a net population loss of approximately 34,000 residents in the first quarter of 2025, marking the first quarterly loss since 2009.
-United Van Lines’ 2025 National Movers Study also ranked Florida as one of the top 5 states where people move out in 2025.
+Historically, Florida has been one of the fastest-growing states in the U.S. This growth has been driven by retirees, remote workers, and those seeking a lower tax burden.
+However, according to the latest 2025 U.S. Census migration report, Florida experienced a net population loss of approximately 34,000 residents in the first quarter of 2025.
+This marks the first quarterly loss since 2009.
+Additionally, United Van Lines’ 2025 National Movers Study ranked Florida as one of the top five states from which people move in 2025.

-1. Skyrocketing insurance premiums: Average homeowners insurance premiums in Florida reached $6,000 annually in 2025, triple the national average (Insurance Information Institute).
+Skyrocketing insurance premiums: Average homeowner's insurance premiums in Florida reached $6,000 annually in 2025, making it triple the national average (Insurance Information Institute).

-2. Climate change concerns: FEMA data shows that flood risk designations in Florida increased by 18% year-over-year due to intensifying hurricane forecasts.
+Climate change concerns: FEMA data show a significant 18% increase in flood risk designations in Florida due to intensifying hurricane forecasts.

-4. Political polarization: In May 2025, the University of South Florida surveyed 47% of residents who cited political tensions as a major reason for considering relocation.
+Political polarization: In May 2025, a University of South Florida survey indicated that 47% of residents cited political tensions as a significant reason for considering relocation.

-These issues have begun to outweigh the traditional draws of sunshine, no state income tax, and affordability.
+These issues are beginning to outweigh the typical appeals of sunshine, no state income tax, and affordability.

 Who’s Leaving: Residents or Snowbirds?

-One of the most telling signs of demographic shift is who is leaving the state.
+A crucial aspect of this demographic shift is who is leaving the state.
 According to the Q2 2025 Florida Demographics Report:

-• Nearly 72% of the outmigration is from full-time residents, primarily middle-class families and working professionals aged 30–55.
+Nearly 72% of the outmigration is from full-time residents.
+This primarily includes middle-class families and working professionals aged 30 to 55.

-• Snowbirds—typically seasonal retirees from northern states—are not exiting at the same rate but are showing hesitancy in purchasing property.
-Instead of buying, many are choosing to rent or reduce the length of their seasonal stays.
+Snowbirds—typically seasonal retirees from northern states—are not exiting at the same rate.
+However, they are becoming cautious about purchasing property.
+Many are opting to rent or reduce the length of their seasonal stays instead of buying.

-A May 2025 AARP Florida survey revealed that 38% of snowbirds who previously owned property have either sold or are considering selling due to rising HOA fees and hurricane insurance costs.
+A May 2025 AARP Florida survey revealed that 38% of snowbirds who previously owned property have either sold or are considering selling their homes.
+This decision is influenced by rising HOA fees and hurricane insurance costs.

-In June 2025, anecdotal reports show Canadian snowbirds are increasingly pulling back, with up to 18 Canadian-owned listings reported per quarter this spring, compared to the usual 2–4.
-Some have forfeited bookings over $1,000 due to political worries.
-Additionally, a Florida International University poll in May showed nearly 40% of Florida Venezuelans now regret past political choices, highlighting disillusionment across immigrant and snowbird groups.
+In June 2025, anecdotal reports indicated that Canadian snowbirds are also scaling back.
+There were up to 18 Canadian-owned listings reported per quarter this spring, compared to the usual 2 to 4.
+Some have even forfeited bookings over $1,000 due to political worries.
+Additionally, a Florida International University poll in May showed that nearly 40% of Florida Venezuelans now regret their past political choices, underscoring disillusionment across both immigrant and snowbird groups.

-This shift is especially critical for markets like Naples that rely heavily on both full-time residents and seasonal buyers for housing demand and local business revenue.
+This shift is especially critical for markets like Naples, which rely heavily on full-time residents and seasonal buyers for housing demand and local business revenue.

 Naples Housing Market Already in Decline

-Naples, known for its upscale housing and high demand from wealthy buyers, has seen a softening of its market since late 2023.
-By Q2 2025, home sales volume dropped by nearly 18.2% year-over-year, according to the Naples Area Board of Realtors (NABOR).
-As of June 2025, the median closed price continued its downward trend to $610,000, a further drop from $615,000 in May and $655,000 in June 2024.
-Meanwhile, active listings grew to 7,900 properties, representing a 52% year-over-year surge.
-The average number of days on market rose to 56 days, indicating increased selling time and market hesitation.
+Naples, renowned for its upscale housing and strong demand from affluent buyers, has experienced a decline in its market since late 2023.
+By Q2 2025, home sales volume had dropped by nearly 18.2% year-over-year, according to the Naples Area Board of Realtors (NABOR).
+As of June 2025, the median closed price continued its downward trend to $610,000, down from $615,000 in May and $655,000 in June 2024.
+Meanwhile, active listings increased to 7,900 properties, representing a remarkable 52% year-over-year surge.
+The average number of days on the market rose to 56 days, indicating an increase in selling time and market hesitation.

 How Statewide Outmigration Accelerates Naples’ Decline